Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Additional Results

-We finetune the anatomix~\cite{dey2024learning} model ($f_{\phi}$ in the main text) in the All-data settings.
-In particular, we train in two regimes: finetuning only the decoder, while maintaining a frozen encoder (F.T.
-Decoder), and finetuning the entire model (F.T.
+Our proposed approach uses frozen foundation model features for training.
+However, foundation model weights are good initializations for training as well.
+We now investigate the standard approach of simply finetuning the foundation model $f_{\phi}$ instead of our proposed approach and examine its robustness to domain shifts.
+We finetune the anatomix~\cite{dey2024learning} model ($f_{\phi}$ in the main text) in the all-data setting.
+In particular, we train in two regimes: (1) finetuning only the foundation model's decoder, while maintaining a frozen encoder (F.T.
+Decoder), and (2) finetuning the entire model (F.T.
 Extractor).

 As seen in Table~\ref{tab:finetune_extractor}, our method significantly outperforms each of these approaches on every dataset and further motivates our approach.
+This result is intuitive as finetuning the foundation model using an in-domain ERM loss would not guarantee any robustness on distribution-shifted test samples, as shown by our theoretical analyses.